ericvpineda/sudoku_react/README.md

 Solved:
 - how to select cells with background color
     - create selectedCell property in cellSlice and use ternary statement with styles to highlight background
+- previous init grid still is changeable on new grid
+    - some input cells on new grid are unchangable

 Future Ideas:
 - Create settings page (left-hand)